RomankoMikhail/libcbimage/README.md

   * Overlay one image on top of another
   * Horizontal/Vertical bonding

+# Will be there new features?
+Yes, they will be!
+And maybe they are already exsists in experemental branch!

+# What will be soon added?
+There is plans for adding more advanced BMP support (monochrome import/export, compression, alpha channel support), add import/export for portable anymap format (PNM), basic shape drawing and etc.

 # May i assist you with your project?
 Yes, you can!
 Also, I need an interpreter, to arrange the documentation and make comments in the code.
 If you want to add new features or fix bugs -> create Pull Requsets.